-Whereas, since September 1984, a mounting unrest against racial oppression in the Republic of South Africa has led to the violent death of more than one thousand individuals, most of them black, the detention without charge of thousands more, and a declared state of emergency in several areas of that country; and
+Whereas since September 1984, a mounting unrest against racial oppression in the Republic of South Africa has led to the violent death of more than 1,000 individuals, most of them black, the detention without charge of thousands more, and a declared state of emergency in several areas of that country;

-Whereas, a peaceful resolution to this violence and conflict in the Republic of South Africa is unlikely unless the Government of that country moves to end its abhorrent system of apartheid which denies the country's black majority the right to vote, the right to own land, and the right to freedom of movement; and
+Whereas a peaceful resolution to this violence and conflict in the Republic of South Africa is unlikely unless the Government of that country moves to end its abhorrent system of apart-

-Whereas, the Government of the United States, the United Nations, and virtually every country in the world has condemned the practice of apartheid by the Government of South Africa and its enactment of the repressive measures that have led to the current violence; and

-Whereas, the Government of the United States has sought to use its influence and leverage to promote peace and peaceful change through diplomatic appeals and the imposition of limited economic sanctions; and

-Whereas, the Congress of the United States adopted the "Mandela Freedom Resolution", calling for the unconditional release of Nelson Mandela, the black South African leader who has been imprisoned for twenty-three years, and his wife, Winnie Mandela, who has been a "banned" person in South Africa for the past twenty-one years; and

-Whereas, the President of the United States has called for the South African Government to end its practice of detention without trial and lengthy imprisonment of black leaders in addition to calling for the establishment of a government based on the consent of the governed; and

-Whereas, the Secretary of State of the United States has urged the release of Nelson Mandela and indicated the need for the South African Government to meet with leaders of the black majority, including Mandela and the outlawed African National Congress; and
+- heid which denies the country's black majority the right to vote, the right to own land, and the right to freedom of movement; - Whereas the Government of the United States, the United Nations, and virtually every country in the world has condemned the practice of apartheid by the Government of South Africa and its enactment of the repressive measures that have led to the current violence; - Whereas the Government of the United States has sought to use its influence and leverage to promote peace and peaceful change through diplomatic appeals and the imposition of limited economic sanctions; - Whereas the 98th Congress adopted the "Mandela Freedom Resolution", calling for the unconditional release of Nelson Mandela, the black South African leader who has been imprisoned for 23 years, and his wife, Winnie Mandela, who has been a "banned" person in South Africa for the past 21 years; - Whereas the President has called for the South African Government to end its practice of detention without trial and lengthy imprisonment of black leaders, in addition to calling for the establishment of a government based on the consent of the governed; - Whereas the Secretary of State has urged the release of Nelson Mandela and indicated the need for the South African Government to meet with leaders of the black majority, including Mandela and the outlawed African National Congress; - Whereas the African National Congress, which was banned in 1960, is today the oldest and most prominent of the organizations of resistance against the apartheid system of South

+H. RES.
+373

+AMENDMENTS ADOPTED DURING AFRICA SUBCOMMITTEE MARK-UP:

+Page 4, Line 2; After "Mandela" add "and other political prisoners".

+Page 4, Line 7; After "talks" add "with the African National Congress and other representative organizations".

+Committee on Foreign Affairs

+AMENDMENT OFFERED TO HRES 373 BY MR. BURTON

+ON PAGE 4, Line 3:

+Strike "recognizing the African National Congress as a legitimate representative for" and insert "actively carrying out discussions with all legitimate organizations representing"

+ON PAGE 4, Line 7:

+Strike "the African National Congress and other" and insert in lieu thereof "all"

-Whereas, the African National Congress, which was banned in 1960, is today the oldest and most prominent of the organizations of resistance against the apartheid system of South Africa and is highly regarded by that country's black majority; and
+Africa and is highly regarded by that country's black majority;

-Whereas, representatives of the South African business community, clergy, and university student organizations have met or attempted to meet with officials of the African National Congress to establish lines of communications for future discussions on the problems of their country; and
+Whereas representatives of the South African business community, clergy, and university student organizations have met or attempted to meet with officials of the African National Congress to establish lines of communications for future discussions on the problems of their country;

-Whereas, Nelson Mandela, who has been in South African prisons since 1962 and who is still considered the leader of the banned African National Congress, is regarded by many black South Africans as one of the most respected symbols of resistance against apartheid; and
+Whereas Nelson Mandela, who has been in South African prisons since 1962 and who is still considered the leader of the banned African National Congress, is regarded by many black South Africans as one of the most respected symbols of resistance against apartheid;

-Whereas, it is evident that an end to South Africa's racial turmoil is impossible if the Government of that country does not begin a meaningful dialogue with the leaders of the black majority; and
+Whereas it is evident that an end to South Africa's racial turmoil is impossible if the Government of that country does not begin a meaningful dialogue with the leaders of the black majority;

-Whereas, the continued turmoil and unrest in the Republic of South Africa threaten the peace, security, and stability of other nations of Southern Africa and have led to cross-border violence in the region; and
+Whereas the continued turmoil and unrest in the Republic of South Africa threaten the peace, security, and stability of the other nations of Southern Africa and has led to crossborder violence in the region; and